mlochbaum/BQN/doc/block.md

 ### Short headers

-A header does not need to include all inputs, as shown by the `F _op_ val:` header above.
-The simplest case, when no inputs are given, is called a *label*.
-While it doesn't restrict the inputs, a label specifies the type of the block and gives an internal name that can be used to refer to it.
+A header can also be a plain name with no inputs, called a *label*.
+A label specifies the type of the block and gives an internal name that can be used to refer to it, but doesn't specify the inputs.

     { b:   # Block
     { 𝕊:   # Function
     { _𝕣:  # 1-Modifier
     { _𝕣_: # 2-Modifier

 For immediate blocks, this is the only type of header possible, and it must use an identifier as there is no applicable special name.
-However, the name can't be used: it doesn't make sense to refer to a value while it is still being computed!
+However, the name can't be used in code: it doesn't make sense to refer to a value while it is still being computed!

 ## Multiple bodies

-Blocks that define functions and deferred modifiers can include more than one body, separated by semicolons `;`.
+Blocks can include more than one body, separated by semicolons `;`.
 The body used for a particular evaluation is chosen based on the arguments the the block.
-One special case applies when there are exactly two bodies either without headers or with labels only: in this case, the first applies when there is one argument and the second when there are two.
+One special case is that functions and deferred modifiers can have two headerless bodies (that is, no headers or predicates—see below): the first applies when there's one argument and the second when there are two.

         Ambiv ← { ⟨1,𝕩⟩ ; ⟨2,𝕨,𝕩⟩ }
         Ambiv 'a'
         'a' Ambiv 'b'

-Bodies before the last two must have headers that include arguments.
-When a block that includes this type of header is called, its headers are checked in order for compatibility with the arguments.
-The first body with a compatible header is used.
+Bodies with headers come before any that don't have them.
+When a block is called, its headers are checked in order for compatibility with the arguments, and the first body with a compatible header is used.

         CaseAdd ← { 2𝕊3:0‿5 ; 2𝕊𝕩:⟨1,2+𝕩⟩ ; 𝕊𝕩:2‿𝕩 }
         2 CaseAdd 3